 %Diff=100×estimated-truetrue  9

 The distribution of the simulated %Diff is summarized using median and 95% highest-density continuous interval (HDCI) (Kruschke 2015; Kruschke and Liddell 2018a; Kruschke and Liddell 2018b; Kruschke 2018; Makowski et al. 2019).
 To provide magnitude interpretation of the %Diff, region of practical equivalence (ROPE), as well as the proportion of the simulations that lie within ROPE (inside ROPE; expressed as a percentage) (Kruschke 2015; Kruschke and Liddell 2018a; Kruschke and Liddell 2018b; Kruschke 2018; Makowski et al. 2019; Jovanović 2020), are calculated.
-For the purpose of this paper, ROPE is assumed to be equal to 95% HDCI of the %Diff using the No correction model and no flying distance.
+ROPE is assumed to be equal to 95% HDCI of the %Diff using the No correction model and no flying distance.
 Theoretically, ROPE represents the lowest error (i.e., the best agreement) that can be achieved.
-It is limited purely by the timing gates measurement precision (i.e., rounding to the closest 10 ms) and simulated parameters.
+It is limited purely by the timing gates' measurement precision (i.e., rounding to the closest 10 ms) and simulated parameters.

-In addition to estimating agreement between true and estimated parameter values, practitioners are often interested in whether they can use estimated measures to track changes in the true measures.
-A minimal detectable change estimator with 95% confidence (%MDC95) (Furlan and Sterr 2018; Jovanović 2020) is utilized to estimate this precision.
-The %MDC95 value might be regarded as the minimum amount of change that needs to be observed in the estimated parameter for it to be considered a true change.

-In this study, %MDC95 is calculated using percent residual standard error (%RSE; Equation 10) of the linear regression between true (predictor) and estimated parameter values (outcome) (Equation 11).
+In addition to estimating agreement between true and estimated parameter values, practitioners are often interested in whether they can use estimated values to track changes in the true parameter values.
+A minimal detectable change estimator with 95% confidence (%MDC95) (Furlan and Sterr 2018; Jovanović 2020) is utilized to estimate this sensitivity.
+The %MDC95 value might be regarded as the minimum amount of change that needs to be observed in the estimated parameter for it to be considered a true change. %MDC95 is calculated using percent residual standard error (%RSE; Equation 10) of the linear regression between true (predictor) and estimated parameter values (outcome) (Equation 11).
 Since simulated data with the known true values are utilized, %RSE represents the percent standard error of the measurement (%SEM) in the estimated parameters.

 %RSE=i=1N100×yi-yiyi2N-2  10